Lamor Whitehead

-Lamor M. Whitehead (born 1978) is an American bishop and convicted felon, known also for his close relationship with New York City Mayor Eric Adams and his ostentatious displays of wealth.
+Lamor Miller-Whitehead, also known as "Pastor Bling Bling" (born April 30, 1978), is an American Protestant pastor, scammer, and convicted felon, known also for his close relationship with New York City Mayor Eric Adams and his ostentatious displays of wealth.
+In 2022, the high-profile pastor was robbed during a live-streamed service in Brooklyn.
+He was convicted of fraud in May 2024 and is currently jailed in New York.
+On June 18, 2024, he was sentenced to nine years for fraud.

 Early life and education

 Whitehead was born in 1978.
-He claims he is the son of Arthur Miller, Jr. who died in police custody following a traffic stop, however Arthur Miller Jr. only has one son (who was 12 years old when his father was murdered) according to his surviving family’s website.
-At the time of his death, Arthur had 4 children ages 8-16.
+He claims he is the son of Arthur Miller Jr. who died in police custody following a traffic stop; however, Arthur Miller Jr. only has one son (who was 12 years old when his father was murdered) according to his surviving family's website.
+At the time of his death, Arthur had 4 children ages 8–16.

 Following high school, Whitehead secured athletic scholarship offers from Shaw University and Farmingdale University before studying accounting and videography at Eastern New Mexico University.
 Following his return to New York, he began a career as a mortgage broker.

 Whitehead later studied at New York Theological Seminary.
 He completed his studies with a Ministry in Human Services certificate from the Theological Institution of Rising Hope Inc., which is accredited through Nyack College.
 He is a licensed New York State Chaplain and a certified marriage and funeral officiant.

 Loan default, arrest, and conviction for identity theft

 In 2004, Suffolk County, New York police received complaints from nine residents claiming that their identities were being used to purchase Range Rover cars.
 After arresting one suspect, the newly formed Identity Theft Investigation Unit began to pursue Whitehead, who had shared the same address as the first suspect.

 The following year, Whitehead took a $200,000 personal loan from conductor Maximo Bragado-Darman and his son, Julio Bragado-Young.
 According to a lawsuit, Whitehead promised to repay the loan in one month along with $25,000.
 Whitehead defaulted and Bragado-Darman successfully sued Whitehead in 2008 for $306,000.
 As of 2022, Whitehead continues to owe Bragado-Daman $261,000 following a court judgement.

 Later in 2005, Whitehead was living in Teaneck, New Jersey.
-Following a criminal complaint, he was arrested by Port Authority Police in Upper Manhattan while driving a maroon Range Rover.
+Following a criminal complaint, he was arrested by the Suffolk County Police Department's Identity Theft Unit in Upper Manhattan while driving a maroon Range Rover.
 Following the arrest, police discovered that Whitehead was operating an extensive fraud and identity theft operation to take out more than $2 million in loans and purchase motor vehicles.
 More than 50 victims were identified from states including Tennessee, Georgia, and New York.
 Whitehead was charged with multiple counts of identity theft and convicted in 2008.
 He served five years in Sing Sing Correctional Facility before being released in 2013.

 Whitehead filed for personal bankruptcy in 2006.